Transgender-Resource-Wiki/transgender-resource-wiki.github.io/index.md

 ---

 <h1 style="text-align:center">Welcome to the Transgender Resource Library</h1>
-This library aims to provide accurate and up-to-date information about transgender topics and resources.
-It is primarily a large collection of links to other resources and is inspired by the sidebar wikis seen on social media sites such as lemmy or reddit.
-It also contains some knowledge and widsom that the author(s) have gleaned over their years of being trans.
+This library is a collection of resources and knowledge pertinent to transgender people and their allies.
+It is inspired by the sidebar wikis seen on social media sites such as Lemmy.
+Sidebars aren't that great for organizing information, which is why this website was created.

 These topics include:
 * Am I Transgender?